-County staff will forward the final solution and recommendation as well as any comments received from the public to the County Council for its deliberations on an appropriate course of action if required, including approving the project for construction.
+County staff will forward the final solution and recommendation as well as any comments received from the public to the County Roads Committee and Council for its deliberations on an appropriate course of action if required, including approving the project for construction.

-Some of the lower-cost improvements such as the introduction of pavement markings, signage and/or speed display boards may be able to be implemented at a committee or a staffing level, while any regulatory improvements such as posted speed limit changes, the introduction of community safety zones and school zones would need to be approved via a By-law Amendment at County Council.
+Some of the lower-cost improvements such as the introduction of pavement markings, signage and/or speed display boards may be able to be implemented at a Speed Management Team and/or Roads staff level, while any regulatory improvements such as posted speed limit changes, the introduction of community safety zones and school zones would need to be approved via a By-law Amendment at County Council.
 The same would be applicable for any geometric improvements which would include the need for a contract and tender to be awarded for the design and construction of any corridor improvements or physical traffic calming (such as medians, curb extensions, etc.).